• Latest

 Second, companies can give employees the resources they need to be successful.
 This might include access to customer feedback, coaching and development resources, and even financial incentives.

 Third, companies can create an environment that is conducive to employee engagement.
-This might include flexible work hours, opportunities for career advancement, and a focus on team building.
+This might include flexible work hours, career advancement opportunities, and a team-building focus.

 Ultimately, it’s up to each company to decide what mix of these three things will work best for them.
 There is no one-size-fits-all solution when it comes to frontline employee engagement.
 The important thing is that companies recognize the importance of frontline employees and try to engage them in their work.